lbechberger/MLinPractice/README.md

 - The script `code/classification.sh` takes care of training and evaluating a classifier.
 - The script `code/application.sh` launches the application example.

-- The script `code/all_in_one_multiple_input_features.sh`is a powerfull extra file, which will launch a hole sklearn pipeline.
+- The script `code/all_in_one_multiple_input_features.sh`is a powerfull extra file, which will launch a entire sklearn pipeline.

 ## Preprocessing